spookylukey/django-paypal/docs/standard/ipn.rst

    ``PayPalPaymentsForm``.

    Please note: **This form is not used like a normal Django form** that posts back to a Django view.
-Rather it is a GET form that has a single button which sends all the data to PayPal.
+Rather it is a POST form that has a single button which sends all the data to PayPal.
 You simply need to call ``render`` on the instance in your template to write out the HTML, which includes the ``<form>`` tag with the correct endpoint.